1998 Santa Lucía Cotzumalguapa attack: Background

 This was the third year in which the college had been offering annual tours for students to Guatemala.
 The 17-day tours were conducted during the winter recess and were offered for college credit.
 There had been no significant problems on either of the previous tours.
 However, violence against women had been rising in the area.
-In July 1997, a public bus was hijacked with everyone being robbed and five women, including two American citizens, being raped.
+In December 1997, a public bus was hijacked with everyone being robbed.
 Four other American women were raped in Guatemala in other incidents in July and August 1997.

 Details

-The group of 13 students—12 women and 1 man—along with two faculty members and an administrator from St. Mary's College, arrived in Guatemala without a clear itinerary and without knowing the location of their hotel.
-Near the end of their trip, they took a tour bus from Guatemala City to the rural community of Xojola, and were passing through Santa Lucía Cotzumalguapa on their way back to Guatemala City when they were attacked.
+The group consisted of 13 students—12 women and 1 man—along with two faculty members and an administrator from St. Mary's College.
+According to the Boston Globe, they arrived in Guatemala without a clear itinerary and without knowing the location of their hotel.
+Near the end of their trip, they took a tour bus from Guatemala City to the rural community of Xojola, and had passed by Santa Lucía Cotzumalguapa on their way to Xojola when they were attacked.
 At about 3:30 pm on January 16, 1998, their bus was forced off the road by at least four gunmen (seven according to a later report by CBC News).
 Gunshots were fired to force the driver to pull into a ditch alongside the road.
 The bus was forced into a nearby sugar cane field where it was not visible from the road.
 All of the people in the group were robbed, and the gunmen were disappointed that they weren't carrying more cash.
-This led the gunmen to escalate the attack from robbery to rape.
+This might have led the gunmen to escalate the attack from robbery to rape.
 The students were frisked and groped, and five women were then methodically selected to be raped.
-One was raped on the bus in front of classmates and the other four were raped in the field.
-The passengers on the bus were required to lie face down as each of the five women, one at a time, were raped multiple times.
+One was raped on the bus and the other four were raped in the field.
+The passengers exiting the bus were required to lie face down as each of the five women, one at a time, were raped multiple times.
 The women who were raped were aged 19 and 20.
 The rape victims returned to the United States on January 17, 1998, with the rest of the group following the next day.